QUALITY CERTIFICATE NOW ONLINE!

 Aquaforest products are manufactured in the EU under strict laboratory supervision to meet the highest quality standards.
-Each product is prepared from carefully selected raw components in quantities proven to yield consistent composition.
-Our entire salt range is tested in batches with ICP-OES during manufacturing process.
-Test results processed since May 2017 are available online.
+Each product is prepared from carefully selected raw components in quantities that are proven to yield consistent composition.
+During the manufacturing process, our entire salt range is tested in batches with ICP-OES technology.
+You can find test results that have been processed since May 2017 online.

 Batch number can be found in 3 different locations: